 10:25 PM, Saturday

 Decided to head to Idaho for a few days for fun.
-Started packing and grabbing a quick bite to eat before I leave.
+Started packing and grabbed a quick bite to eat before I left.

 11:14 PM, Saturday

-This is starting to look like the UPS tracking system minus the part where it says your package is going to be delayed.
+Already heading out of Seattle via I-5 on my way to Idaho.
+This is starting to look like the UPS tracking system minus the part where it says your package is going to be delayed—always happens to me.

 4:15 AM, Sunday

-Coming into Spokane and seeing a beautiful sunrise, but still half asleep and not willing to bring out the camera.
+Coming into Spokane and seeing a beautiful sunrise.
+I’m still half asleep and not willing to bring out the camera.
+Not to mention is just one of those days where there isn’t much to shoot.

 8:55 AM, Sunday